Penitente (snow formation): Formation

+Penitentes are tall, thin blades of hardened snow sculpted by the sun.
+As the sun hits the snow, it transforms it directly into vapor without melting it, through sublimation.
+Initially smooth, the snow surface thus develops depressions, hills, and hollows as some regions sublimate faster than others.
+As the carved surfaces then continue to concentrate sunlight, they help to speed up the process.
+This results in icy snow columns that look like towering spikes.

 Louis Lliboutry noted that the key climatic condition behind the differential ablation that leads to the formation of penitentes is a dew point that remains below freezing.
 This combined with dry air will cause snow to sublimate.
-Once the process of differential ablation starts, the surface geometry of the evolving penitente produces a positive feedback mechanism, and radiation is trapped by multiple reflections between the walls.
-The hollows become almost a black body for radiation, while decreased wind leads to air saturation, increasing dew point temperature and the onset of melting.
-In this way peaks, where mass loss is due to sublimation alone, will remain, as well as the steep walls, which intercept only a minimum of solar radiation.
-In the troughs, the ablation is enhanced, leading to a downward growth of penitentes.
 A mathematical model of the process has been developed by Betterton, although the physical processes at the initial stage of penitente growth, from granular snow to micropenitentes, still remain unclear.
-The effect of penitentes on the energy balance of the snow surface, and therefore their effect on snow melt and water resources has also been studied.
+The effect of penitentes on the energy balance of the snow surface, and therefore their effect on snow melt and water resources, has also been studied.

 Non-terrestrial

 Penitentes up to 15 m high are suggested to be present in the tropics zone on Europa, a satellite of Jupiter.
-According to a recent study, NASA's New Horizons mission has discovered penitentes on Pluto, in a region informally named Tartarus Dorsa.
+According to a 2017 study, NASA's New Horizons mission discovered penitentes hundreds of meters high on Pluto, likely composed primarily of methane ice deposited seasonally from Pluto's thin atmosphere.
+The structures occupy a region named Tartarus Dorsa, a name that was formally accepted by the IAU in August 2017.